M0Fawzy/Data-Job-Analysis/README.md

 | Linux       | Data Analyst    | 58          | 114,883        |
 | Confluence  | Data Analyst    | 62          | 114,153        |

-*Top !0 Highest salary Skills That Are Used In More Than 10 Job Postings*
+*Top 10 Highest Salary Skills That Are Used In More Than 10 Job Postings*

 **Breakdown Of The Results:**